 - The LDM (Low Drift Max) is coarser than the above nozzles (comparable to ULD or LDA) and is available in 03, 04, 05, 06, 08, and 10 sizes.
 This will be the tip of choice for pulsing mode and can be used at higher pressures to ensure good pattern formation.

 - Separated mode can handle most flow rates, and offers the flexibility of choosing A (front tip) or B (rear tip) or both.
 This means turret 1, 2, or 3 will be in the forward (A) location.

 - Equip the A location with your low volume tip (say, 5 gpa).
 Place the high volume tip (say 10 gpa) at the B location.
 Use both together for late season sprays into dense canopies (in this case, A&B=15 gpa)

-- Twin tips for FHB can be achieved in four different ways.
+- Twin tips for FHB can be achieved in five different ways.

 - 3D tips in “A” and “B” on each body, front facing forward, rear facing backward, and operating in A&B. Pulsing Mode.

 - LDT (Low Drift Twin) in “A” or “B”.
 LDT is a TwinCap with two LD tips installed.
 Pulsing Mode.